davidebolo1993/NanoR/README.md

 ```

-### GridION X5 data Analysis (if working with basecalled .fast5 files, the pipeline is equal to the one used for MinION data)
+### GridION X5 data analysis (if working with basecalled .fast5 files, the pipeline is equal to the one used for MinION data)

 ```R